spinnaker/spinnaker.github.io/guides/operator/custom-boms.md

 ## The Bill of Materials (BOM)

 Spinnaker is composed of many microservices, each of which has their own version.
-When Spinanker is built, the microservices are tested together to ensure that they interoperate correctly, and then their versions are recorded in a [BOM](/reference/halyard/#bill-of-materials).
+When Spinnaker is built, the microservices are tested together to ensure that they interoperate correctly, and then their versions are recorded in a [BOM](/reference/halyard/#bill-of-materials).
 The BOM also includes information on what commits for each service were built, what repositories they